EUCLID

 MPE Contribution:

-The Max Planck Institute for Extraterrestrial Physics (MPE) is responsible for the overall optical design of the near-infrared instrument, in particular it procures all lenses and their mounts and performs the corresponding functionality tests.
-In addition to the hardware development, MPE is involved in the scientific data processing of the mission.
+MPE was responsible for the overall optical design of the near-infrared NISP instrument, in particular it procured all lenses and their mounts and performed the corresponding functionality tests.
+In addition to the hardware development, MPE is involved in the scientific data processing of the mission and hosts the German data center.
 LMU is co-leading the preparation of ground-based complementary data and their merging with the EUCLID visual and infrared data.
 Both institutes are represented in several science working groups, in the EUCLID Consortium Board and the ESA Science Team.

 Status: